browserengineering/book/book/invalidation.md

 Dirty flags like `children_dirty` are the traditional approach to layout invalidation, but they have some downsides.
-As you've seen, using them correctly means paying careful attention to how any given field is computed and used, and tracking dependencies between various computations across the browser.
-In our simple browser, that's pretty doable by hand, but a real browser's layout system is much more complex, and mistakes become impossible to avoid.
+As you've seen, using them correctly means paying careful attention to the dependencies between various fields and tracking when fields are used.
+In our simple browser, you could do it by hand, but a real browser's layout system is much more complex, and mistakes become impossible to avoid.

-So let's try to put a more user-friendly face on dirty flags.
+We need a better approach.
 As a first step, let's try to combine a dirty flag and the field it protects into a single object:

 ``` {.python replace=(self)/(self%2c%20node%2c%20name)}
 class ProtectedField: